Breastfeeding is a unique motherhood experience. 10 mothers share their heartwarming tales.

 Read more: Where To Buy Nursing Bras In Hong Kong

-Breastfeeding on demand from the day she was born was all-consuming.
 I was incredibly grateful for the lactation support and guidance I got during the 48 hours we spent in the hospital after she was born.
 The piece of advice I took most to heart was “It doesn’t matter if you just fed her.
 If she is crying it is because she is hungry.”
 In the first six months, this meant that at times I would be feeding her every hour which was exhausting but on the flip side, this meant that we had a super relaxed and easy going baby that rarely cried or complained.
-This changed when by the age of two I still hadn’t completely managed to wean her.
-Nursing her to sleep and the serious sleep deprivation caused by multiple feeds in the middle of the night really started taking its toll on me but we got through it.

 Thanks to what the lactation volunteer told me after Celia was born and the amount of travel we did in her first six months of life, I mastered breastfeeding almost invisibly in plain sight.
 The bigger she got the easier it became to be more discreet about it.
 I managed to breastfeed her as a two-year-old standing right next to my friend without him noticing it.

 Tips for other mums: I was never breastfed and most women in my family returned to work within three months after their babies were born.
 Growing up, I also did not hear any breastfeeding tales nor did I see a lot of examples of breastfeeding women around.
-In the early stages, I put myself and my daughter first and bounced off criticism from some family members about “exposing” myself whilst breastfeeding her in my own home.
-My tip is to focus on keeping yourself and your baby fed, calm and content.
+In the early stages, I even faced criticism from some family members about “exposing” myself whilst breastfeeding her in my own home.
+My tip is to focus on yourself and keeping your baby fed, calm and content.

 I breastfed my daughter for two months and loved it, but then my daughter lost weight one week, and I was told I had to move to formula.
 I was so unhappy about it, especially as she put on weight the following week and I always wondered whether the same thing would have happened had I carried on feeding her.